 Indian Basin Wildflowers Wind River Range #66893 Purchase

-There were some promising looking clouds earlier in the day, but they vanished by evening.
+There were some promising-looking clouds earlier in the day, but they vanished by evening.
 The result was an empty sky with little to no chance of good light during the golden hour.
-However, I dutifully went out and did my best to make some photos.
-Of course the fields of wildflowers I saw earlier were my prime subject matter.
+However, I dutifully went out and did my best to take some photos.
+Of course, the fields of wildflowers I saw earlier were my prime subject matter.
 With landscape photography opportunities limited, recreation photography filled its place.
 Once again I used the campsite and myself as stock photo subject matter.

 Indian Basin Camp Wind River Range #66863 Purchase

-Either the charger fell out of someones pack or was forgotten.
-Whichever the reason it apparently was sitting there for at least one full year.
-The exterior was weather beaten and fading.
-Also some of the wires had evidence of small critters chewing on them.
+Either the charger fell out of someone’s pack or was forgotten.
+Whatever the reason it was sitting there for at least one full year.
+The exterior was weather-beaten and fading.
+Also, some of the wires had evidence of small critters chewing on them.
 I took it back to camp and hooked it up to my iPhone to see if it still worked.
-Using a bandaid to tape the chewed wires it worked, but just barely.
+Using a bandaid to tape the chewed wires worked, but just barely.